hug-efrei/k8s-debian11/README.md

-# k8s-debian11
+# Deploying a k8s Cluster with Kubeadm on Debian 11 machines with Containerd and Calico
-k8s install on debian 11 with kubeadm, containerd et calico
+Kubernetes (k8s) is an open-source container orchestration tool that automates the deployment, scaling, and management of containerized applications.
+Kubeadm is a popular tool used to set up a Kubernetes cluster, while Containerd is a lightweight container runtime, and Calico is a network plugin used to provide network policies in Kubernetes.
+In this article, we will go through the steps to deploy a Kubernetes cluster with Kubeadm on Debian machines with Containerd and Calico.

 # Node configuration
-First, make sure you have the proper hostnames set up on all nodes:
+Before deploying a Kubernetes cluster, ensure that you have the proper hostnames set up on all nodes.
+In this example, we will have one master node and two worker nodes.
+Follow the below steps to set up the hostnames on all nodes.

 ## On master
 ```bash